cNori/VoidScript/README.md

 Arrays are always passed by reference.

-The `&` modifier is recommended for struct parameters.
+The `&` ref modifier is recommended for struct parameters.

 Example: